pgailinas/videoqa-representation-comparison/docs/07_Run_Representation_VideoQA.md

 Cosine Similarity is a parameter-free scoring method and therefore does not require training or a loss function.
 The four learned fusion classifiers are trained as grouped five-choice multiple-choice classifiers using the cross-entropy loss function, which compares the predicted score distribution with the ground-truth answer during optimization.

-Together, these prediction models provide a progression from a simple parameter-free similarity measure to increasingly expressive learned multimodal fusion strategies, enabling direct comparison of different approaches while using the same underlying video and text representations.
+Together, these prediction methods provide a progression from a simple parameter-free similarity measure to increasingly expressive learned multimodal fusion strategies, enabling direct comparison of different approaches while using the same underlying video and text representations.

 ## Inputs

 - NExT-QA training and validation annotations
 - Shared CLIP text representations (`clip_text_representations.csv`)
-- Selected CLIP or autoencoder video representations
+- Selected CLIP, autoencoder, or hybrid video representations
 - Project and prediction-method configuration

 ## Processing Summary